ddangelorb/jSBPstGis/README.md

 # How to setup this project

-Once the dependencies are properly installed, start the PostgreSQL and run the scripts to create the database and get the load data.
+Once the dependencies are properly installed, follow the steps below:

+- Start the PostgreSQL and run the scripts to create the database and get the load data.

   $ postgres -D /usr/local/var/postgres

+- Start the Spring Web Service

+  $ start ....

 ## License